Baishata

-Baishata is a village and a gram panchayat within the jurisdiction of the Jaynagar police station in the Jaynagar II CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Baishata is a village and a gram panchayat within the jurisdiction of the Jaynagar Majilpur police station in the Jaynagar II CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.

 Geography

 Baishata is located at 22.1329°N 88.4670°E. It has an average elevation of 8 m.

 Demographics

 As per 2011 Census of India, Baishata had a total population of 6,245.

 Transport

 Jaynagar-Jamtala Road links Baishata to the State Highway 1.

 Jaynagar Majilpur railway station is located nearby.

 Healthcare

 Sri Ramakrishna Rural Hospital, with 30 beds, at Nimpith, is the major government medical facility in the Jaynagar II CD block.